ua-snap/unKML/README.md

 ## Setup and installation

-These instructions will install unKML and all of the components it needs locally, inside your home directory.
+These instructions will install unKML and the components it needs locally, inside your home directory.
 This is to avoid impacting the system-wide installation of GDAL, if it exists, since unKML requires a custom build of GDAL with libkml support.

+ 1. Install libcurl if it is not already installed

+    ```bash
+    sudo apt-get install libcurl4-openssl-dev
+    ```

- 1. Install virtualenv, if it is not already installed
+ 1. Install virtualenv if it is not already installed

     ```bash
     sudo pip install virtualenv